 Guest house in Praia (five double bedrooms)

 Located in Achada de Santo Antonio, Jardim do Vinho is only 15 minutes from Nelson Mandela International Airport.
-It is ideally situated in a peaceful quarter just a short walking distance from shops, sea side and historical city center.
+It is ideally situated in a peaceful quarter just a short walking distance from shops, sea side and historical city centre.
 The Cape Verde capital hosts numerous events (festivals, congress, sport contests, etc).
 At night, it is possible to eat while enjoying music next to the B&B at the plateau, or “Fogo d’Africa” at Tira Chapeu.
 Praia is also the most convenient starting point to travel to island of Santiago or to the other islands of the Archipelago.
 Jardim do Vinho opening period is from October, 1st to August, 31st.

 The bed & breakfast comprises five comfortable bedrooms.
 Located in a popular and peaceful quarter, you will be in close contact with the Cape Verde way of living.
 Surrounded by restaurants, you will be able to taste the traditional gastronomy.
 The quarter “Achada de Santo Antonio” is an interesting mix between ministries, shops and restaurants.
 Close to the B&B, there are plenty of places to hang out: “Ka Tcheka”, the Kafé Musik of Praia is owned by Tcheka, one of the most famous musician from Cape Verde; churasqueiras “Benfica” and “Dragoeiro”; “A Grelha”, Portuguese specialising in grilled fish; and the ice-cream shop “Maravilhas”.

 The jardim (patio) is the ideal place to find peace and serenity.
 A substantial traditional Cape Verde breakfast is served there in the morning.
 The afternoon and in the evening, the patio becomes a cozy place to have a drink, a coffee or a grog, and to rest after a busy day.
 If you need food at different times (such as an early departure) this can be arranged.
 In addition, for your convenience, a fridge is at the disposal of all the guests in the B&B. Jardim do Vinho say “Minha casa é sua casa” (My house is your house) and this is they way they like to live.
 As you can see from the reviews above, they have received many positive messages.